lucasrennok/CSV_Plot_R/README.md

 # :pencil2: Read a CSV
 This repository: a small piece of code that reads a CSV file and plot it in charts(made by R) and print all the data frame at the end of the program.

+At the end of the code use GGPLOT to plot a better chart.

 > Plot:
 >